 Impact Factor (5-yr): 5-year publication window instead of 2.
 PROS: Preferred metric in fields in which citation lifecycle is long, e.g., social sciences.
 PRODUCER: Clarivate, published annually in June.

 CiteScore: Total citations in a given year to all documents published in past 3 years divided by the total number documents published in the past 3 years.
-PROS: Transparency (does not attempt to classify and limit by article type); based on broader Scopus dataset; free resource.
+PROS: Transparency (does not attempt to classify or limit by article type); based on broader Scopus dataset; free resource.
 CONS: Biased against journals that publish front matter (editorials, news, letters, etc.).
 PRODUCER: Elsevier, based on Scopus data, updated monthly.

 Impact per Publication (IPP): Similar to Impact Factor with notable differences: 3-yr. publication window instead of 2; includes only citations to papers classified as article, conference paper, or review; based on broader Scopus dataset.
 PROS: Longer observation window; citations are limited to those documents counted in the denominator.
 CONS: Like the Impact Factor, defining correct article type can be problematic.
 PRODUCER: CWTS, Leiden University based on Scopus data, published each June.